tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_s3_bucket.md

 ## Parameters

-##### bucket_name _(required)_
+`bucket_name` _(required)_

-This resource accepts a single parameter, the S3 Bucket Name which uniquely identifies the bucket.
+: This resource accepts a single parameter, the S3 Bucket Name which uniquely identifies the bucket.
   This can be passed either as a string or as a `bucket_name: 'value'` key-value entry in a hash.

 ## Properties